Financial Services

 Our Staff

-Our staff includes a Purchasing Manager, Purchasing Supervisor, Buyer II, five Buyer I, and a Purchasing Specialist.
-We are here to assist with all aspects of the City procurement process; please email us with any questions.
+Our staff includes a Purchasing Manager, Purchasing Supervisor, Buyer II, four Buyer I, Purchasing Specialist II, and a Purchasing Specialist I. We are here to assist with all aspects of the City procurement process; please email us with any questions.

 Statutes, Rules & Regulations